simshaun/recurr/README.md

 # Recurr [![Build Status](https://travis-ci.org/simshaun/recurr.png)](https://travis-ci.org/simshaun/recurr.png)

-Recurr is a PHP library for working with recurrence rules that results in PHP \DateTime objects.
-Use it to help build a calendar with recurring events!
+Recurr is a PHP library for working with recurrence rules ([RRULE](http://tools.ietf.org/html/rfc2445)) and converting them in to DateTime objects.

+Recurr was developed as a precursor for a calendar with recurring events, and is heavily inspired by [rrule.js](https://github.com/jkbr/rrule).

 Installation
 ------------